Danish Zehen

-Danish Gafoor Mulla (16 March 1996 - 20 December 2018), better known as Danish Zehen, was an Indian social media personality, rapper and YouTuber who came into limelight after his participation in the reality show MTV Ace of Space Season 1.
+Danish Gafoor Mulla (16 March 1996 - 20 December 2018), better known as Danish Zehen, was an Indian social media influencer, rapper, and YouTube personality who is primarily known for his participation in the reality show MTV Ace of Space Season 1.

 Early life and education

 Zehen was born on 16 March 1996 in Kurla, Maharashtra, India.
 He did his schooling from Kedarnath Vidya Prasarini's English High School in Kurla.
 He then completed his higher studies in engineering at M. H. Saboo Siddik College of Engineering in Nagpada.

 Career

 Zehen began his career in music by sharing his rap compositions on his YouTube channel, launched in October 2012.
 He performed at various events as a rapper and hip-hop dancer.
 Zehen gained experience in the fashion industry by modelling for various prominent designers.
 He also worked as a lifestyle vlogger and shared his video blogs on his personal YouTube channel.
 Additionally, he had a separate YouTube channel focused on fitness videos.

 Zehen was a contestant on the first season of Indian reality competition television series, MTV Ace of Space.
 The show was hosted by Vikas Gupta.
 He walked out of the show on Day 43 due to an emergency.